Azure/bicep-types-az/generated/deploymentmanager/microsoft.deploymentmanager/2019-11-01-preview/types.md

 ## schemas:42_regex
 ### Properties
 * **matches**: string[]: The list of regular expressions.
 * **matchQuantifier**: 'All' | 'Any': Indicates whether any or all of the expressions should match with the response content.
-Possible values include: 'All', 'Any'

 ## Wait
 ### Properties